rodolfodpk/go-crablet/docs/reading-events.md

 # Reading Events

+> **Note**: For detailed information about streaming and memory efficiency, see [Streaming & Memory Efficiency](streaming.md).

+This document explains how to read events from the event store using the DCB-compliant streaming interface.

 go-crablet provides a streaming interface for reading events that is both memory-efficient and inspired by the DCB pattern.
 Instead of loading all events into memory at once, events are streamed directly from PostgreSQL and processed one at a time.

 ## EventIterator Interface